aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

 ---

-## 12. Cluster evaluation metrics — which one answers which question
+## 12. Cluster evaluation metrics, and which one answers which question

 | Metric | Synthetic | Real | Why it belongs there |
 |--------|-----------|------|-----------------------|